 Steam has sales every week on games, but multiple times a year they have huge sales that place thousands of games on sale.
 The internet buzz grows when a new Steam sale is rounding the corner.

 Steam offers sales throughout the day and week on a handful of games.
 While they aren't the big sales, they are good for a variety of reasons:

 - If you are bored and looking for a game.
 If you have played through your entire library of games, it's a good way to find a new game to play without paying too much.
 There is more than enough ways to find out about the game online, so you can figure out if it's a risk or not when picking it up.
 I have found great games that way.

 - Even newer games can go on sale.
 Games that have been out just a few months can go on sale.
 Steam allows for a "wishlist" to be made, so you can see when a game you want goes on sale and you can pick it up.

 - There will always be games on sale.
 No matter what time of the day it is, in any part of the world, there will be games on sale.
-Steam is designed that way to keep players coming back and helping them earn more money.
+Steam is designed that way to keep players coming back.

 - Great for gifting games.
 Steam is also designed to give games to others.
 If a birthday or other occasion is coming up, then it can be easy to buy a game and gift it to someone else.
 It is another way for Valve to make money, but if you were planning to buy the person a gift anyway, it's nice if you can save some money while doing it.